fx-giant/giant-documentations/visual/ticker.md

 ### Link

 The **Link** binding accepts any link and will hyperlink the subject.
+A clickable title that directs user to look into further details of the subject.

+## Other Settings

+### All/Top/Bottom

+By default, the option selected is All (which means, all the data points will be shown in the chart).
+Select Top or Bottom, followed by the number of data points required to show the selected number of top-most data rows **OR** selected number of bottom-most data rows.

 ### Filter